-With the changes to the targeted SSIs in our SDO, the overall SSI rates cannot be compared to previous years.
-As such, the overall SSI rates for 2022-2023 will be a new baseline.
+With the changes to the targeted SSIs in Southern Health-Santé Sud, the overall SSI rates for 2022-2023 will be a new baseline.

-The overall targeted SSI rate per 100 targeted surgical procedures at the three regional centres for 2022-2023 is 3.48%.
-This rate represents a total of 21 SSIs in the regional centres (17 BRHC, 18 BTHC and 2 PDGH) for the fiscal year 2022-2023.
+Figure 6a.
+Southern Health-Santé Sud SSI rate per 100 targeted surgical procedures at the three regional centres for the past two fiscal years.
+The SSI rate per 100 targeted surgical procedures is 3.62%, which is higher than the previous year.
+This rate represents a total of 43 SSIs in the regional centres (10 BRHC, 27 BTHC and 6 PDGH) for the fiscal year 2023-2024.